Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/09_enemy_waves/index.md

 }
 ```

-The level data will countain the raw data from the xml file.
+The `levelData` variable will countain the raw data from the xml file.
 The waves list will countain the waves that we will create from the level data.
 The current wave will be used to know which wave we are currently in, and the wave timer will be used to know when to launch the next wave.

 We will need a `LoadWaves` function that will take the `levelData` as a parameter and build the list of `Waves`: